 Very little is settled in nutrition science.
-Sugar, along with trans fats (the next blog post) is one of them.
+Sugar is one of them.
 Added sugar – even naturally occurring sugar – should be limited in most people’s diets, because it raises risk of diabetes and possibly heart disease.

-For instance, while it is great that HRAs almost invariably advise employees to “eat a healthy breakfast” or “avoid added sugar,” that information by itself is of very limited value absent health literacy to help employees learn how to accomplish that goal.
+For instance, while it is great that HRAs almost invariably advise employees to “eat a healthy breakfast” or “avoid added sugar,” that information by itself needs some elaboration to help employees learn how to accomplish that goal.

-Here are six things employees need to know about sugar that are not adequately addressed by the most widely used HRAs.
-It is important that employees learn how to put HRA advice into action -- and when to ignore the advice altogether.
+Here are six things employees need to know about sugar that pick up where wellness leaves off.
+It is important that employees learn how to put HRA advice into action -- but occasionally when to ignore the advice altogether.
 And when you yourselves, as employers, may inadvertently be contributing sugar to their diet.

 1. A “healthy breakfast” should not include many cereals marketed as healthy